quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company runs an application in a private subnet behind an Application Load Balancer (ALB) in a VPC.
+The VPC has a NAT gateway and an

-A company runs an application in a private subnet behind an Application Load Balancer (ALB) in a VPC.
-The VPC has a NAT gateway and an internet gateway.
+internet gateway.
 The application calls the Amazon S3 API to store objects.

 According to the company's security policy, traffic from the application must not travel across the internet.